 Climbing and access information for this peak is on Page 327 of the book.
 The book contains information for ascending the peak’s West Ridge.
 Livingston Douglas has provided (see below) updated access information and a new route up the peak’s West Shoulder and South Ridge.
-Livingston points out that “For Summer climbers like me, you might find my alternative route of interest.
+Livingston points out that “For warm weather climbers like me, you might find my alternative route of interest.
 It is a shorter, easier route than the standard West Ridge Route discussed in the book.”

 Copper Mountain is located on the Beaverhead Range’s Southwest Divide.
 USGS Copper Mountain

 West Shoulder/South Ridge, Class 2 by Livingston Douglas

 Long Canyon Road [(B)(11) on Page 330] as modified and detailed here.
 Long Canyon Road (FSR-176) is located on the east side of ID-28 in the Lemhi Valley.
 Specifically, the road is located:

 • 8.8 miles north of the INEEL north boundary

 • Just north of Mile Marker 42

 • 1.8 miles south of the north entrance to the Birch Creek Campground

 Long Canyon Road is signed with a small street sign as you would find in any town or city.
 It’s easy to miss it, so look for it.
 When you turn east onto Long Canyon Road, set your odometer to 0.0.
 Long Canyon Road is a very smooth gravel road for the first 2 miles or so.
 At 2.1 miles, there is a prominent mine located up and to the right of the road, on a hillside.
 If you respect your vehicle, you might choose to pull off the road and park here, as I did.
 The road forks at 2.3 miles and becomes rougher and much steeper.
 There is no formal parking area or trailhead.
 The elevation here is approximately 6,480 feet.